kkoiro/zanryu/README.md

 ## Note
-It is possible to submit the report between 18:00 ~ 03:00.
+You can submit your report between 18:00 ~ 03:00.